Get these lures wet when bass fishing this fall.

 4. Plastic Worm

 A plastic worm catches bass all year long, but they really shine when the water temperature drops.
-Not any old worm will work.
+But not any old worm will work.
 You need to toss a big one.

-Fall bass are feeding up, so it makes sense to offer them something to fill their bellies.
+Fall bass are feeding, so it makes sense to offer them something to fill their bellies.
 Turn to 10- and 12-inch soft-plastic worms this fall.
 Rig them up Texas-style with a weight to match the water depth and conditions you face.

-Another proven fall tactic, especially when working points or humps, is to rig these jumbo worms Carolina-style.
+Another proven fall tactic, especially when working points or humps, is to rig these jumbo worms Carolina-style and work them with finesse.

 Be sure to add your favorite scent to the bait and work these soft plastic worms slowly.
 Inch them along the bottom and wait for that rod to bend.